MobilityData/mobility-database-catalogs/CONTRIBUTING.md

 Have you encountered an error?
 A critical step in troubleshooting is being able to reproduce the problem.
 You can [create a bug ticket](https://github.com/MobilityData/mobility-database-catalogs/issues/new?assignees=maximearmstrong&labels=&template=bug_report.md&title=%5BBUG%5D) with reproduction steps and we will review it.

 ## Contributing data
-To contribute data to the mobility database catalogs, it is suggested that you follow the steps below.
+To contribute data to the Mobility Database catalogs, it is suggested that you follow the steps below.

 Note that adding or updating sources manually is possible, although not recommended as it increases the risk of introducing incorrect or invalid information into your branch and pull request.